 Differences Between Options Trading and Forex Trading

 As you might assume, there are also some major differences between options and forex.
-Below are 3 of the most important to help you determine which investment tool is right for you.
+Below are three of the most important to help you determine which investment tool is right for you.

 Forex market investors trade currency pairs, which are assets that you own directly.
 This is known as spot trading.